-At Ethical Funds, we are committed to using the special rights that come with shareholder status to create positive change on behalf of our investors.
+At NEI, we are committed to using the special rights that come with shareholder status to create positive change on behalf of our investors.
 We believe the best way to affect change is by staying invested in companies and using the tools available to investors to encourage corporate change.
 That is why we have built the largest corporate engagement program and are the most active investor in Canada.
 Our objective is to reduce risk to the long-term investment value of companies from environmental, social and governance (ESG) challenges, while helping to build an economy that works for people and the environment.

 The centrepiece of our corporate engagement strategy is the Focus List — an annual program of targeted, in-depth dialogues on specific ESG topics.
-Focus List companies can include sector leaders capable of breakthroughs in corporate sustainability practice and disclosure, sector laggards that need to catch up with the leaders, and companies facing major sustainability challenges that are under special observation for continuing inclusion in Ethical Funds.
-Each fall the ESG Services Team reviews Ethical Funds holdings and targets at least 20% of portfolio assets for corporate engagement in the coming year.
+Focus List companies can include sector leaders capable of breakthroughs in corporate sustainability practice and disclosure, sector laggards that need to catch up with the leaders, and companies facing major sustainability challenges that are under special observation for continuing inclusion in NEI.
+Each fall the ESG Services Team reviews NEI's holdings and targets at least 20% of portfolio assets for corporate engagement in the coming year.
 The companies selected for engagement are chosen based on a systematic review of:

 exposure to these risks within the funds, and

 Specific objectives are established for the year and reported on our website.
 Regular updates on each company are published as well as an annual compilation of accomplishments on corporate engagement and other program areas.